scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

    """)
    {'key': {'subkey': {'a': 'value1', 'b': 'value2'}}}

-In this case, key paths starting with ``subkey`` can be used multiple times at the indentation level where ``subkey`` is first used.
+Key paths starting with ``subkey`` can be used multiple times at the indentation level where ``subkey`` is first used.
 Using ``subkey.c`` at this level would be valid.
 However, returning to the indentation level of ``key`` and attempting to use ``key.subkey.c`` would result in a scope error.
-Scoping ensures that all data defined via key paths with common nodes remains relatively localized, rather than being spread throughout an entire config file.
+Scoping ensures that all data defined via key paths with common nodes remains relatively localized.

 Key paths can also be used in sections similar to INI-style formats and TOML.
 A section consists of a pipe followed immediately by three equals signs